alipatti/dotfiles/IDEAS.md

 - doo-doo: the shitty todo app
 - utility to add events to calendar ([documentation](https://developer.apple.com/library/archive/documentation/AppleApplications/Conceptual/CalendarScriptingGuide/Calendar-CreateanEvent.html))
-- oeis interface
-  - package as binary, add to Homebrew?
+- nvim plugin to edit jupyter notebooks in the shell using the kitty graphics protocol

 ## VSCode extensions

 - add syntax highlighting/autocomplete for rnw files
 - add command-click jump to definition for latex
-  - doesn't have well defined syntax tree. is this even possible?
+  - doesn't have well-defined syntax tree. is this even possible?

 ## TeX